rolando-r/practiceLinq/README.md

 # practiceLinq 🧾

-Project created to optimize the appointment system of a hospital, using C# and NetCore
+Project created to practice the methods in LINQ, using C#, LINQ and NetCore

 ## Skills 🛠
   C#, .NETCore and LINQ